Baileyton, Tennessee

 Baileyton is a town in northern Greene County, Tennessee, United States.
 The population was 431 at the 2010 census, down from 504 at the 2000 census.
 Baileyton is located 13 mi north of Greeneville and 18 mi southeast of Rogersville.

 History

 Originally called "Laurel Gap", the area was first settled in 1776.
 Many Families lived in Laurel Gap mostly farmers.
-Then a name change came about and it was called Bailey Town from 1892 till 1915.
-When the town became incorporated, in 1915, the W was dropped and the name changed to "Baileyton", which stems from Claudius and Thomas P. Bailey, two brothers who lived there.
+Then a name change came about and it was called Bailey Town from 1892 until 1915.
+When the town became incorporated in 1915, the w was dropped and the name changed to "Baileyton", which stems from Claudius and Thomas P. Bailey, two brothers who lived there.